m0lentum/flamegrower/README.md

+Note: this project is currently on hiatus as the author is busy working on their master's thesis.
+Development is expected to continue in the summer of 2023.

+# Flamegrower

 This thing is very early in development and everything is subject to change, but here's a quick elevator pitch of my current vision.